ulf-rodened/remarkable-basil/content/flu-faq.md

 No. Surgical masks cannot filter fine particles less than 2 microns (0.002mm) in diameter.
 N95 respirators are better they filter out particles down to 0.3 microns but the corona virus measures 0.12 microns in diameter.

-Can black tea help against virus and colds?
+## Can black tea help against virus and colds?

-**BLACK TEA**is rich in a group of pathogen-fighting compounds that can protect against\
+**BLACK TEA** is rich in a group of pathogen-fighting compounds that can protect against\
 a variety of viral infections.
 Tea leaves contain naturally occurring compounds, including polyphenols, catechins and alkaloids like caffeine, theobromine and theophylline that defend the plants against invading pathogens such as bacteria, fungi and viruses.
 Older studies show black tea can almost completely inhibit the infectivity of influenza virus.
 And in one study, black tea extract, rich in flavanol compounds called theaflavins, inhibited herpes simplex virus type 1 (HSV1) infection.

 Can shiitake mushrooms help against virus?

-**SHIITAKE MUSHROOMS**are loaded with beta-glucans, antiviral compounds that have been shown to inhibit viral replication and enhance immune function.
+**SHIITAKE MUSHROOMS** are loaded with beta-glucans, antiviral compounds that have been shown to inhibit viral replication and enhance immune function.
 In one study, people who ate shiitake mushrooms for four weeks showed improved markers of immunity, as well as reduced inflammation.
 Other studies show shiitake mushrooms also have significant antibacterial and antifungal properties, and they protected against 85% of the yeasts, molds and other organisms they were tested on.

-**Why eatGINGER?**
+**Why eat GINGER?**

 has long been used in traditional medicine to treat colds and flu, and modern studies show it has measurable antiviral benefits.
 In one study, fresh ginger protected against HRSV (human respiratory syncytial virus, a major cause of lower respiratory tract infections) by blocking the virus’ ability to attach to cells and stimulating the release of compounds that help counteract viral infections.